 he Honolulu Board of Water Supply's Honouliuli Water Recycling Facility is the largest in Hawaii.
-This fully automated treatment facility can produce 12 million gallons per day of recycled water.
-The plant is being paid for through the sale of recycled water to businesses, golf courses and other large water users.
-There are two grades of recycled water produced at the Honouliuli Water Recycling Facility; one is used for industry and the other for irrigation.
-The plant is continuously monitored, and all recycled water must meet stringent Department of Health requirements before it can be delivered to customers.
+This fully automated treatment facility can produce 14 million gallons per day of recycled water.
+The plant is being paid for through the sale of recycled water to businesses, golf courses, and other large water users.
+The plant is continuously monitored, and all recycled water must meet stringent DOH requirements before it can be delivered to customers.

-This fully automated treatment facility can produce 12 million gallons per day of recycled water.
+This fully-automated treatment facility can produce 14 million gallons of recycled water per day.